strimzi/strimzi-kafka-operator/v1-api-conversion/README.md

 To support this transition, we've introduced a CLI-based API conversion tool.

 The tool supports two main operations:
-* Converting existing custom resources to the `v1` schema:
+* Converting existing custom resources to the `v1` schema before upgrading the CRDs:
     * From YAML files (`convert-file`)
     * Directly in your Kubernetes cluster (`convert-resource`)
 * Upgrading CRDs by replacing existing Strimzi CRDs with their `v1` equivalents (`crd-upgrade`)